github/docs/content/code-security/codeql-cli/codeql-cli-manual/github-upload-results.md

 #### `-s, --sarif=<file>` <!-- markdownlint-disable-line heading-increment -->

 \[Mandatory] Path to the SARIF file to upload.
-This should be the output of [codeql database analyze](/code-security/codeql-cli/codeql-cli-manual/database-analyze) (or [codeql database interpret-results](/code-security/codeql-cli/codeql-cli-manual/database-interpret-results)) with `--format sarif-latest` for upload to github.com or
+This should be the output of "[codeql database analyze](/code-security/codeql-cli/codeql-cli-manual/database-analyze)" (or "[codeql database interpret-results](/code-security/codeql-cli/codeql-cli-manual/database-interpret-results))" with `--format sarif-latest` for upload to github.com or
 GitHub AE, or the appropriate supported format tag for GitHub Enterprise Server instances (see <https://docs.github.com/> for the right value for your release).